aaronsaray/PHProblemLogger/README.md

 **Currently in Development**

 This tool helps create a better log of the current environment when a problem happens in PHP - like an Exception or an Error.
+Exceptions are handled by an exception handler - and errors are converted into a custom ErrorException and thrown.

 ## Installation Instructions